Homosassa Springs Florida

 The Reptile House

 It is common to see fish, manatees, and birds in Homosassa Springs, but reptiles are also essential to this park and Florida.
-In addition to being a sanctuary for manatees, the reptile house is home to an excellent section of the most exotic and common animals that you can find in the area.
+In addition to being a sanctuary for manatees, the reptile house is home to an excellent section of the most exotic and familiar animals that you can find in the area.

-The reptile house is not for the faint of heart, many of the snakes follow you and as you can see from this picture if you place your hand near the windows the snakes will rise!
+The reptile house is not for the faint of heart.
+Many of the snakes follow you, and as you can see from this picture, if you place your hand near the windows, the snakes will rise!
 I got chills watching this, but I am scared of snakes!

 Homosassa Springs Reptile Center